matConn/jekyll-noita/about/index.md

 published: true
 ---

 This is a web development blog by Matthew Connelly, documenting his adventures, misadventures, and discoveries in the field.

-He works at [The Charles NYC](http://thecharlesnyc.com/) as a web developer.
+Matthew loves playing N64 games in emulators, reviving old machines with Linux, scripting animations and interactions for the web, and writing in third person.

-This blog is powered by Github pages and by flat-CMS [Jekyll](http://jekyllrb.com/).
+This blog is powered by Github pages and by flat-CMS [Jekyll](http://jekyllrb.com/); a nice way to write a blog post in Markdown.
 The theme used is [Noita](https://github.com/penibelst/jekyll-noita).
-Google Analytics is used for monitoring web traffic.
-Posts occasionally edited with [Prose](http://prose.io/).
+Google Analytics is used for monitoring web traffic, but for fast load times, no other scripts have been used.
+Posts are occasionally edited with [Prose](http://prose.io/).